gravitational/teleconsole/README.md

 # Teleconsole

 Teleconsole is a CLI tool which allows you to instantly turn your laptop into an SSH server accessible via a browser or console from anywhere.

+### Installing

+Download the latest binaries for your platform [here](https://github.com/gravitational/teleconsole/releases) or you can build it from source.

 ### Quick Start